LaurentOngaro/UEVaultManager/docs/source/usage.rst

     positional arguments:
       <App Name/Manifest URI> App name or manifest path/URI

     optional arguments:
       -h, --help              Show this help message and exit --offline               Only print info available offline
       --json                  Output information in JSON format
       -f, --force-refresh     Force a refresh of all asset metadata.
 It could take some time !
 If not forced, the cached data will be used
+      -g,  --gui              Display the output in a windows instead of using the console

   Command: list
     usage: UEVaultManager list [-h] [----third-party] [--csv]